ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 }
 ```

 Besides all of these techniques, there are other details that we need to handle when designing upgradeable contracts, like function signature collision and forbidding initializing state variables in `constructor` and so on.
-Openzeppelin’s `TransparentUpgradeableProxy` and upgradeable implementation of token standards like `ERC20Upgradeable` handle details properly.
+Openzeppelin’s `TransparentUpgradeableProxy` and upgradeable implementation of token standards like `ERC20Upgradeable` handle these details properly.

 1. `TransparentUpgradeableProxy` would store the meta state variables like logic contract address to random slots to avoid state variable storage layout collision.
-2. https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable follow the upgradeable design by:
+2. [OpenZeppelin/openzeppelin-contracts-upgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable) follows the upgradeable design through the following:

 > constructors are replaced by initializer functions, state variables are initialized in initializer functions, and we additionally check for storage incompatibilities across minor versions.
->

-In most of cases, we can not directly use implementations in https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable and need to implement our own upgradeable contracts.
+In most of the cases, we can not directly use implementations linked above and need to implement our own upgradeable contracts.
 When we write our own upgradeable smart contracts, we must follow these principles:

-1. upgradeable contract should always inherit from upgradeable contracts.
+1. Our upgradeable contracts should always inherit from OZ's upgradeable contracts.
-2. Do not assign an initial value to state variables when declaring them except `immutable` and `constant` .
+2. Do not assign an initial value to state variables when declaring them except `immutable` and `constant`.
 3. Do not assign initial value to state variables in `constructor` except `immutable` .
 4. Replace `constructor` with openzeppelin’s `initializer` modifier.
 5. Disable initializers in `constructor` to prevent anyone else directly initialize the contract without calling the proxy.